 - The return on investment can be very attractive

-eDiscovery Technology is Not the Answer
+Cloud-based Ediscovery Software is Not the Answer

 So after that windup, you’re probably surprised to hear us say it, but technology is not the answer.
 Well, it is the answer, but only part of it.
 As a legal technology company we obviously believe technology is going to help law firms become more efficient.
 But it’s still just a part of the equation.
 Let me illustrate.